Snow chains: History

 Snow chains were invented in 1904 by Harry D. Weed in Canastota, New York.
 Weed received for his "Grip-Tread for Pneumatic Tires" on August 23, 1904.
 Weed's great-grandson, James Weed, said that Harry got the idea of creating chains for tires when he saw drivers wrap rope, or even vines, around their tires to increase traction on muddy or snowy roads.
 At this time, most people in rural Northern regions wouldn't bother driving automobiles in the winter at all, since roads were usually rolled for use with horse-drawn sleighs, rather than plowed.
 Automobiles were generally not winter vehicles, for a variety of reasons until the 1930s or 1940s in some areas.
 Only in urban areas was it possible to remove snow from streets.
 He sought to make a traction device that was more durable and would work with snow as well as mud.

 In January 1923, American inventor Oscar E. Brown obtained for his “Nonskid Attachment for Vehicle Tires”.

 In July 1935, the Canadian Auguste Trudeau obtained a patent for his tread and anti-skidding chain.

 Deployment

 In snowy conditions, transportation authorities may require that snow chains or other traction aids be installed on vehicles, or at least supplied for them.
 This can apply to all vehicles, or only those without other traction aids, such as four-wheel drive or special tires.
 Local requirements may be enforced at checkpoints or by other type of inspection.
 Snow chains should be installed on one or more drive axles of the vehicle, with requirements varying for dual-tire or multi-driven-axle vehicles that range from "one pair of tires on a driven axle" to "all tires on all driven axles", possibly also one or both steering (front) wheels, requiring snow chains whenever required by signage or conditions.

-In case of running wheel loaders, it is recommended to use special protection chains due to intense pressure on tires during work.
+On wheel loaders, it is recommended to use special protection chains due to the intense pressure on tires during work.